simplelogica/import_o_matic/README.md

  - Text logs.
  - Multiple actions per row (create, update, delete).

-Import-O-Matic is in develop for a ruby 2 and rails 4 project, so it is tested in this environments only by the moment
+Import-O-Matic is in development for a ruby 2 and rails 4 project, so it is only tested in this environment at the moment.

 ## :floppy_disk: Install